Kcz4r/DbProj/README.md

 For database.

 Step 1:open MySQL WorkBench
-Step 1:Server>Data Import and locate the dump file from extracted files
+Step 2:Server>Data Import and locate the dump file from extracted files///Make sure you save it on "bookdb" database name and same table name as the file